code

 Introduction

-As web applications continue to utilize new and advanced technologies day by day, these technologies can sometimes introduce risks and unknowingly expose them to different vulnerabilities.
+As web applications continue to utilize new and advanced technologies, these technologies can sometimes introduce risks and unknowingly expose them to different vulnerabilities.

 To achieve the goal of making applications as secure as possible, HTTP security headers are a small implementation that can make a huge difference.

-In this article, we will look at the recommended security headers according to OWASP and how they help us prevent security vulnerabilities such as Cross-site scripting (XSS), Clickjacking, Information disclosure, and more.
-We will also review some now deprecated headers as they are no longer relevant and may even pose a security risk to an otherwise secure application.
+In this article, we will examine the recommended security headers according to OWASP and how they help prevent security vulnerabilities such as Cross-site scripting (XSS), Clickjacking, Information disclosure, and more.
+We will also review some now-deprecated headers as they are no longer relevant and may even pose a security risk to an otherwise secure application.

-We will also discuss the importance of manual and automated testing and how to review web application security.
+We will also discuss the importance of manual and automated testing, as well as how to review web application security.

-This header was created to improve the protection of web applications against clickjacking attacks.
+Web developers use these headers to control browser behavior when interacting with their sites.
 It declares a policy stating whether the browser may display the page’s contents when embedded using a frame in another website.
 It blocks any site from presenting the protected page’s contents inside of a “framing” element such as <frame>, <iframe>, <object>, and <embed>.

 The X-Frame-Options header includes the following directives: